cakoose/js-data-structure-benchmark/ReadMe.md

-# JS Persistent Data Structure Benchmark
+# JS Data Structure Benchmark

 Work in progress.
 Do not trust these results.